Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning: Abstract

 \section{Abstract}

 In this work, we use multi-view aerial images to reconstruct the geometry, lighting, and material of facades using neural signed distance fields (SDFs).
 Without the requirement of complex equipment, our method only takes simple RGB images captured by a drone as inputs to enable physically based and photorealistic novel-view rendering, relighting, and editing.
 However, a real-world facade usually has complex appearances ranging from diffuse rocks with subtle details to large-area glass windows with specular reflections, making it hard to attend to everything.
 As a result, previous methods can preserve the geometry details but fail to reconstruct smooth glass windows or verse vise.
-In order to address this challenge, we introduce three spatial- and semantic-adaptive optimization strategies, including a semantic regularization approach based on zero-shot segmentation techniques to improve material consistency, a frequency-aware geometry regularization to balance surface smoothness and details in different surfaces, and a visibility probe-based scheme to enable efficient modeling of the local lighting in large-scale outdoor environments.
+In order to address this challenge, we introduce a semantic regularization approach based on zero-shot segmentation techniques to improve material consistency, a frequency-aware geometry regularization to balance surface smoothness and details on different surfaces, and an analytical daylight model to enable efficient modeling of the lighting in large-scale outdoor scenes.
 In addition, we capture a real-world facade aerial 3D scanning image set and corresponding point clouds for training and benchmarking.
 The experiment demonstrates the superior quality of our method on facade holistic inverse rendering, novel view synthesis, and scene editing compared to state-of-the-art baselines.